 16. Little Village @ Bukit Bendera

-If you have nothing else to do at Penang Hill, you can pay RM10 to access this touristy area with some stalls (one selling honey) and photo backdrops like a heart-shaped archway!
+If you have nothing else to do at Penang Hill, you can pay RM10 to access this touristy area with an assortment of stalls and photo backdrops, such as a heart-shaped archway!

 Read more: Fort Cornwallis Penang – UNESCO Heritage Site In George Town